The deadlines

 What Paris taught us

 In the 18 months leading up to the 2024 Paris Games, 19,526 people were displaced from their living spaces — including 4,550 children.
-Zero permanent housing was created.
+Lives upended.
 Services were severed.
 Communities were scattered to cities they didn't know.

 But Paris also contained a small program that worked.
 256 people were placed in dignified, stable, relationship-based housing near their existing support networks.
 Outreach workers with trusted relationships made offers that were actually responsive to what people needed.